bash-my-aws/bash-my-aws/README.md

 Whether you're new to the tools or just have a bad memory, bash completion makes discovering these commands simple.

-!!!
-Note "See the [Command Reference](/command-reference) for a full list with usage examples"
+See the [Command Reference](/command-reference) for a full list of commands and usage examples.

 ### Piping Between Commands